Updated June 22, 2020.

 Have you ever considered going minimalist?
 Do you think you could?
 As a light packer, I always try to be as streamlined and efficient as possible with what I pack—which will also be what I lug with me wherever I go!
 For my last couple of trips, I tried to go as minimal as I could without compromising reasonable comfort or good hygiene.
 Here are a few things a minimalist would leave behind without thinking twice!

 Hair dryers, straighteners, flat irons, electric razors, electric toothbrushes, etc., will all take up valuable space and add weight to your suitcase, backpack, or other luggage.
+Oh, and don’t forget the chargers and power cords.
 Additionally, many of these items are not able to convert to the correct electrical voltage.
 Even with an adaptor that will make the plug fit correctly into the outlet, you could still fry your styling tools without the correct converter—which also takes up space!

 For men this is less of a problem.
 For women, get comfortable wearing your hair in its natural state.
-Find and learn how to create hair styles that work without the help of extra appliances.
+Find or create hair styles that work without the help of extra appliances.
 Use a regular toothbrush instead of your expensive electric toothbrush.
-It’s only for a few days or a couple of weeks!
-Use a regular razor—and better yet, buy a disposable one when you get to your destination so you won’t have to pack it at all!
+It’s only for a few days!
+Use a regular razor—or better yet, buy a disposable one when you get to your destination so you won’t have to pack it at all!

 Many hotels will have toothbrushes, toothpaste, and razors at the front desk, and if not, there is usually a pharmacy nearby.
 Hotels and other accommodations also have hair dryers either in your room or at the front desk, so all you have to do is ask!